SheridanPO-Lab/Genome-novelty/README.md

 ```
 sh make-ref-DB.sh <directory_where_you_download_GTDB>
 ```
-Next use Genome_novelty to calculate the novelty of your query genomes at each taxon level  <br/>
+Next use Genome_novelty.sh to calculate the novelty of your query genomes at each taxon level  <br/>
 The input data for this script is the output results from https://github.com/Ecogenomics/GTDBTk with the first line removed and should look something like this:

 ```